Monday, 28 April 2025

 2. The 1960s’ certificates

-Patricia Jagelman obtained certificates in the 1960s which were generated by hand and typewriter [3]:
+Patricia Jagelman obtained copies of certificates in the 1960s.
+They were generated by hand and typewriter [3]:

 Birth of Ann Campbell, 1880, NSW Registry of Births, Deaths & Marriages